denoland/docs/lint/rules/no-prototype-builtins.md

 tags: [recommended]
 ---

-Disallows the use of `Object.prototype` builtins directly
+Disallows the use of `Object.prototype` builtins directly.

 If objects are created via `Object.create(null)` they have no prototype specified.
 This can lead to runtime errors when you assume objects have